scdenney/baks_thesis-seminar/presentations/index.md

 # Presentations

-Lecture slides are posted here after each session.
+Lecture slides are posted here just before and sometimes after each session.

-*Slides will be available after the corresponding lecture.*

 ---